-Through practical sessions, you’ll learn a range of skills including how to use digital design software, follow a design process, and operate machinery including laser cutters and 3D Printers.
-You will also have access to one-to-one mentoring and supported sessions where you can experiment, prototype and test ideas for your own project.
+A cohort of 11 participants completed the course, learning a range of skills including how to use digital design software, follow a design process, and operate machinery including laser cutters and 3D Printers.
+They were also given access to one-to-one mentoring and supported sessions where they could experiment, prototype and test ideas for their own self-guided projects.

-Applications have now closed, please contact us at firstname.lastname@example.org if you have any questions.
+The Making It programme is now finished, please contact us at firstname.lastname@example.org if you have any questions.

 Photography by Ibolya Feher.